 - 13 night cruise from Tokyo to Vancouver aboard Celebrity Millennium

-- Transfer from airport to pier
+- One way transfer from airport to pier

-|Victoria, Kelowna, Comox from $300 more|
+|Victoria, Kelowna, Comox, Calgary, Edmonton add from $400 more|

 Please call to inquire about other departure cities.

 |Sat 27Apr2019||Tokyo, Japan||–||7:00 PM||Boarding|